IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

 When using two separate inputs, it is possible to set the model and required properties on each input.
-This is shown in the example below.
 Note that validation is specific for each individual input.

 ```html
 <igx-date-range>